bmc/brizzled/source/_posts/2012-12-12-play-framework-less-vs-sass-recompilation-performance.markdown

    It comes at a big cost in convenience for me, though, so it's not my first choice.

+{% update %}
+**UPDATE**: In a separate thread, James Roper pointed out that Play's internal LESS compiler can be disabled, by specifying the following build
+setting:

+    lessEntryPoints := Nil

+Creating a *Play-lessc* plugin that works like the *Play-Sass* plugin should be a fairly simple undertaking.
+{% endupdate %}

 I should also point out that this issue hasn't discouraged me from using Play.
 The framework is still evolving, and this stuff will get better.
 Plus, courtesy of these tests, I now have some feasible work-arounds.